-Project LINK began in April 1989, due to their concerns of the growing truancy problems in the North Boulevard Housing community and surrounding areas of West Tampa.
-The ladies recount the times they drove to work and saw many youths hanging out with no productive motive in sight.
+The birth of the organization was due to concerns of the growing truancy challenges in the North Boulevard subsidized housing community.
+The ladies would recount the times they drove to work and saw youth hanging out with no productive motive in sight.